Affinity Interactive: History

 The company changed its name to Affinity Gaming in May 2011, to avoid confusion as the Herbst family planned to rejoin the gaming industry.
 Some properties continued to use the Terrible's name and logo under license from Terrible Herbst, while others were reverted to their previous names.
 The last Affinity property bearing the name, Terrible's Hotel and Casino, was rebranded as the Silver Sevens in 2013.

 In 2012 and 2013, Affinity sold off several "non-core assets".
 The slot route was sold to Golden Gaming and JETT Gaming (a new company formed by Jerry Herbst).
 The two casinos in Pahrump were also sold to Golden Gaming, and the Searchlight casino to JETT.
 The Sands Regency and two smaller casinos in Northern Nevada were sold for $19.2 million to Truckee Gaming, a new company led by Affinity executive Ferenc Szony.
 Meanwhile, Affinity expanded to Colorado by buying three casinos in Black Hawk from Golden Gaming.

 In February 2017, Z Capital Partners, a private equity firm which had already built up a 41 percent stake in Affinity, bought all outstanding shares in a transaction valuing the company at $580 million.

 In October 2018, Z Capital proposed to acquire competing casino operator Full House Resorts and merge it into Affinity, but the offer was rejected by Full House executives.

 Affinity sold its three Colorado casinos in January 2020 to Twin River Worldwide Holdings for $51 million.

 In March 2020, Affinity established a special-purpose acquisition company, Gaming & Hospitality Acquisition Corp.
 (GHAC), through which it planned to become a publicly traded company and merge with a to-be-determined company in the gaming industry.
 GHAC completed an initial public offering in February 2021, raising $200 million.
 Z Capital later announced that it would merge Affinity with a sister company, Sports Information Group, the parent company of the Daily Racing Form.
 The combined company would be named Affinity Interactive, and would continue to seek an acquisition target with GHAC.
 The merger was completed in July 2021.
+GHAC, however, did not complete a merger, and was liquidated in 2022.